 - Vertical Circle- It is used for measuring the vertical angle.

 - Index frame- The frame consists of horizontal and vertical wings.
 This frame is additionally called a t-frame or vernier frame.
 The horizontal wing helps to require the measurement of vertical angles and the vertical wing helps to grip the telescope at the wanted level.

 - The standards- Standards look like 'A' shaped and for that, it is known as A-frame.
 The standards’ frames support the telescope and allow it to spin about the vertical axis.

 - The upper plate- It is the bottom on that standard and vertical settled.
-It also helps to rotate the standards and telescope in a regular manner for correct measurement. it is necessary that the upper plate should be horizontal to the alidade axis and coordinate to the trunnion axis.
+It also helps to rotate the standards and telescope regularly for correct measurement. the upper plate must be horizontal to the alidade axis and coordinate to the trunnion axis.
 The instrument must be leveled and this leveled is achieved by adjustment of three-foot screws and perceptive an explicit tube bubble.
-The bubble is understood as plate bubble and located within the upper plate.
+The bubble is understood as a plate bubble and located within the upper plate.